💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Follow the tracks for a bit.

-The trail splits here.
+At the point shown below, the trail splits.
 The main panorama trail goes to your left on the gravel path.
-Straight ahead, you can do small detour to the Rotstock viewpoint (recommended!) before rejoining the panorama trail.
-The trail on the right along the tracks leads directly down to Rigi Kaltbad.
+However, we suggest taking the detour straight ahead on the dirt footpath, up to the Rotstock viewpoint before rejoining the panorama trail.

 Here’s the Rigi Rotstock viewpoint.
 It takes about 10 mins of uphill walking to reach this viewpoint, but I think it’s worth it.
 Then continue to your left to rejoin the main panorama trail.